pnegus/yetanothermousereview/mouse/_posts/2025-01-08-vaxee-sora-review.md

 The XM2W 4K is capable of three polling rates: 1000Hz, 2000Hz, and 4000Hz.

-Save for some elevated noise, polling is stable at all polling rates.
+Save for bursts of variance in polling, polling is stable at all polling rates.

 Interestingly, there is no significant difference in sensor latency across all polling rates.
 Sensor latency in and of itself is stellar-- matching the Pulsefire Haste 2-- making it the fastest wireless mouse I have ever tested.

-Sensor Performance Rating: ★★★ **Top Tier**

-## Click Latency

-Testing TBD using Nvidia Reflex.
-But in general, click latency is extremely low, with zero noticeable delay ingame.
+When it came to click latency, I performed bump testing against the Pulsefire Haste 2.
+The XM2W had approximately 3.5-4ms less click latency without the SPDT modes enabled.
+With GX speed mode, click latency is reduced further, but is not recommended to be used due to the risk of accidental clicks.

+In any case, this is a phenomenal result, though you will almost certainly not notice a difference if you already have a modern gaming mouse.

-Click Latency Rating: ★★★ **Top Tier**
+Sensor Performance and Click Latency Rating: ★★★ **Top Tier**

 ## Software